syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 {% endhighlight c# %}
 {% endtabs %}

-N> Set `ApplicationVisualTheme` property before main form is initialized.
+N> Set the `ApplicationVisualTheme` property before main form is initialized.

 ## Apply theme for individual control

-Theme can be applied to individual component using Skin manager or by setting `ThemeName` property.
-You need to call [LoadAssembly](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager~LoadAssembly.html) method for required themes when applying using `ThemeName` property also.
+Theme can be applied to individual component using skin manager or by setting the `ThemeName` property.
+You need to call the [LoadAssembly](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager~LoadAssembly.html) method for required themes when applying using the `ThemeName` property also.

 {% tabs %}